surf-visualization/blospray/readme.md

 ## Known limitations and bugs

+* The addon provides some UI panels to set OSPRay specific settings, but in other case we use Blender's [custom properties](https://docs.blender.org/manual/en/dev/data_system/custom_properties.html) to pass information to OSPRay.
+These can even be animated, with certain limitations, but are not a long-term solution.
+Note also that builtin UI panels are disabled when the render engine is set to OSPRay as those panels can't directly be used with OSPRay (e.g. they contain Cycles-specific settings).

 * Scene management on the render server is non-existent.
 I.e. memory usage increases after each render.

 * Caching of scene data on the server, especially for large data loaded by plugins, is planned to be implemented, but isn't there yet.
 I.e. currently all scene data is re-sent when rendering a new image.